danielballan/photomosaic/README.md

 * Analyzing 900 (30x30) tiles takes about 20 seconds.

-* Generating a 30x30 mosaic takes about 30 seconds.
-Different styles and settings are available.
+* Choosing the matching images for a 30x30 mosaic takes about 30 seconds.
+Once this is done, you can generating the mosaic very quickly, so it's easy to experiment with styles and settings.
 See Advanced Usage below.

 Dependences
 -----------